Rythe-Interactive/Rythe-LLRI/docs/source/terminology.rst

 Keywords
 ---------
 LLRI uses keywords that have binding implications.
-These keywords only take binding effect whenever they are **bolded**.
-They usually describe rules to which an implementation of the API must adhere to.
+These keywords only take binding effect whenever they are **bolded**, and describe the correct usage of the API.

 The keywords loosely follow the https://www.ietf.org/rfc/rfc2119.txt convention, but their exact meaning within the API/documentation is described below: